 There are also purpose-built anti-bot solutions that can be installed, but it’s important to note that most of these can protect your website relatively well, but cannot protect you outside of that – for example your ads on search engines and other properties.

 Another more tedious (and less effective) option is to manually block IP’s where you know that the traffic is bot-related.
 A trick you can use

 Why Is It Important To Protect Your Ads?

 One of the biggest threats to your ad campaigns, and by extension to the future of your business, is bot traffic.
+CHEQ and the University of Baltimore economics department showed that even opportunistic bots are set to cost businesses $10 billion in 2020.
 Bots can be programmed to click on your ads, leaving chaos in their wake: for example, by draining your Adwords account, by causing Google to rate your ad’s performance as poor, by stopping your ad being displayed while competitors’ ads are featured prominently, and by impacting conversion rates and rendering your analytics meaningless.